harrison542002/aung/README.md

 # My latest portfolio with NextJS

-This project is written in NextJS framework in the first time with integration of CMS for content blogging of my interest.
+This project is written in NextJS framework with integration of CMS for content blogging of my interest.

 ## Features to be highlighted